 The Men Who Killed Me – And I Live On: Understanding sexual violence in conflict and empowering its survivors

 Background to the project

 The book “The Men Who Killed Me: Rwandan Survivors of Sexual Violence (2009)” originated from IMPACT’s very own Anne-Marie de Brouwer and her former colleague, Sandra Ka Hon Chu, as they worked within the area of sexual violence in conflict, specifically in the context of Rwanda.
-The vile atrocities that the sexual violence victims and survivors of the 1994 Rwandan genocide had faced were unquestionably appalling as they had been systematically raped, gang-raped, sexually enslaved and mutilated.
+The vile atrocities that the sexual violence victims and survivors of the 1994 Rwandan genocide had faced were unquestionably appalling as they had been systematically raped, gang-raped, sexually enslaved, and mutilated.
 The disturbing number of hundreds of thousands of girls and women who fell victim to genocidal sexual violence was just inexplicable, as was the number of male victims of sexual violence.
-After the genocide, Rwandan survivors of sexual violence faced social isolation from society, dreadful poverty, continuing physical and psychological trauma, health issues and incurable diseases (such as HIV/Aids) from the indescribable brutality they suffered and witnessed.
-Many women bore children conceived as a result of rapes and it was estimated that 25,000 enfants mauvais souvenir (“children of bad memories”) were born.
+After the genocide, Rwandan survivors of sexual violence faced social isolation from society, dreadful poverty, continuing physical and psychological trauma, various health issues and incurable diseases (such as HIV/AIDS) from the indescribable brutality they suffered and witnessed.
+Many women bore children conceived as a result of the rapes and it was estimated that 25,000 enfants mauvais souvenir (“children of bad memories”) were born.
 In the context of Rwanda, it can be said that sexual violence was a very effective instrument to destroy an ethnic group and thus amounted to genocide.
-The book “The Men Who Killed Me” gave 17 of these survivors (16 women and one man) a stage upon which they could share their photos, harrowing experiences and narrative with the world and make certain that this history of barbarity would not repeat itself.
+The book “The Men Who Killed Me” gave 17 of these survivors (16 women and one man) a stage upon which they could share their photos, harrowing experiences, and narrative with the world and make certain that this history of barbarity would not repeat itself.